The Biomechanics of Pelvic Fractures in Auto Accidents

 Biomechanical Issues with Pelvic Fractures

 The biomechanical issues related to getting a pelvic fracture include the lack of airbag deployment in the passenger and driver sides, having a smaller car that sustains greater external and internal trauma, and the location of lateral deformity of the vehicle.

 If the car deforms in the area of the front or back seat, a pelvic fracture can easily occur.
 Those who failed to use a seat belt or were larger in size had a greater incidence of getting a pelvic fracture in a frontal crash.
 For those in a side impact crash, smaller people and those of a female gender are more likely to sustain a pelvic fracture.

 Because of the high incidence of pelvic fractures in severe automobile crashes, a KUB plain film of the abdomen must be done that incorporates the pelvic bones and the connection to the upper femur.
 Areas of concern are the pubic rami, the sacroiliac joint, and the pubic symphysis.
 It must then be determined whether or not the fracture is stable.

 Pelvic fractures can often serve as some kind of marker for how severe the crash was as it takes a great deal of force to fracture the pelvis.
 They are more often associated with side impact accidents; however, front end accidents can cause pelvic fractures as well.
-Because side impact crashes cause pelvic fractures more than head on accidents, automotive designers need to focus on beefing up the sides of the vehicle.
+Because side impact crashes cause pelvic fractures more than head-on collisions, automotive designers need to focus on beefing up the sides of the vehicle.